jakubzet/flickr-photo-feed/README.md

 # Flickr Feeds Fetcher by Jakub Żywiec

+### Online demo

+I encourage you to view the online demo I pushed into my [private server](pitahaja.usermd.net/demo_flickr/index.html).

-## Running up the project
+### Running up the project

-1. Project could be run with dev express-based server I prepared, or standard way using flickr API.
+1. Project could be run with dev expressJS-based server I prepared for development purposes (and not to kill the API ;)), or standard way using flickr API.
-2. Which will be opened is decided in `.env` file, which NEEDS to be created.
+2. Which will be opened is decided in `.env` file, which is **REQUIRED** to be created.
 You can just copy `.env.sample` which is in repository.
 3. In `.env` file, you can decide which server to run by setting `USE_DEV_SERVER` to either `true` or `false`.
 Please note that dev server will work only when `NODE_ENV` has value `development`, so setting `USE_DEV_SERVER=true` without `NODE_ENV=development` will result in using flicker API eventually.
-4. If you're using dev server, please run `npm run server:dev` before running either `npm run react:dev` or `npm run react:start`.
+4. If you want to check the dev server, please run `npm run server:dev` before running `npm run react:dev`.
+5. Command `npm run react:build` builds production version, which should be generated into `dist` catalog and will use flickr API.
+Please set the `NODE_ENV=production` before building.
-5. Did I mention you need to run `npm install` beforehand? ;)
+6. Did I mention you need to run `npm install` beforehand? ;)

+### Errors

+Running built version locally may result in [security warning](https://stackoverflow.com/questions/11768221/firefox-websocket-security-issue/12042843#12042843).
+In that case, please make sure you're running the app in server environment.

-## What I weren't able to finish
+### What I weren't able to finish

 - Writing missing tests
 - Setting up Storybook